Available for Interviews: Dr. Michael Evangel

 How to Prevent Ergonomic Problems While Working From Home:

 Office workstation ergonomics is an area of concern.
-Poor ergonomics can cause: Poor posture, Reduced job satisfaction, Reduced productivity/increased errors, Muscular tightness in the shoulders and/or neck, Arm fatigue, Low back pain, Eyestrain, Headaches, Other related stress, such as fatigue and tension related disorders, Distraction from work due to pain, Repetitive strain injuries or cumulative trauma disorders such as carpal tunnel syndrome and/or tendonitis.
-In general, standing desks are great and ergonomically designed chairs with a low back support is preferable.
+Poor ergonomics can cause poor posture, reduced job satisfaction, reduced productivity/increased errors, muscular tightness in the shoulders and/or neck, arm fatigue, low back pain, eyestrain, headaches, and other related stress, such as fatigue and tension-related disorders, a distraction from work due to pain, repetitive strain injuries or cumulative trauma disorders such as carpal tunnel syndrome and/or tendonitis.
+In general, standing desks are great, and ergonomically designed chairs with low back support are preferable.

 Try to do the following:

 - Try not to talk on the phone with the receiver pinched between the head and the shoulder.
 Use a shoulder phone rest to reduce the severity of this repetitive trauma or use a headset.

 - Adjust your sitting surface just below the bottom of the kneecaps, so the thighs will be parallel to the floor.